 The Non-Negotiable List

-Choosing one significant intimate partner who fufils your needs and then having good friends who fulfil other needs is a wise option.
-This does not mean you should be playing the field, it is about placing less unrealistic expectations on your partner to fulfil ALL your needs.
+Choosing one significant intimate partner who fulfils your needs and having good friends who meet other requirements is a wise option.
+However, this does not mean you should be playing the field.
+It is about placing less unrealistic expectations on your partner to fulfil ALL your needs.
 As the saying goes, “don’t put all your eggs in one basket”.
 Placing unrealistic expectations on your partner will result in both heartache and chaos.

 Will Smith openly shared his decision to ‘resign from making Jada happy’.
 It was his way of affirming Jada’s ability to make herself happy.
-He did not resign because he loved her less, it came from a place where he loved her enough to understand that she has what she needs within herself.
+He did not resign because he loved her less.
+Instead, it came from a place where he loved her enough to understand that she had what she needs within herself.

 There are many activities one can do to bring a relationship into being.
-When this exercise is completed, the success rate of finding an intimate partner will happen within a period of two days to two months.
+When this exercise is completed, the success rate of finding an intimate partner will happen within two days to two months.